There are a few things you can do to improve the speed and strength of your home Wi-Fi:

 - Try to put your modem close to where you need Wi-Fi most often.

-- Be sure you modem has some space around it and isn't in a closet or closed cabinet.
-It shouldn't be too close to walls (especially walls you share with neighbours).
+- Be sure your modem has some space around it and isn't in a closet or closed cabinet.
+It shouldn't be too close to walls (especially walls you share with neighbors).
 And try to keep it away from major appliances and your furnace.

 - Sometimes turning off and restarting your modem (rebooting) can reset and improve the Wi-Fi strength.

 - Your Wi-Fi speed is shared by all the connected devices in your home.
 It can help your speed if you turn off Wi-Fi and go offline when a device isn’t being used.

 - If you have a speed issue on just one of your devices, try restarting that device.
 This closes all the apps and resets the Wi-Fi connection.